 2) On the next screen, notice which apps take up the most space.
 These are arranged by the size of each app.
 Also, note the Last Used date, and, when applicable, apps marked as Never Used.

-3) Tap on it the app you want to remove from your device and select Delete.
+3) Tap the app you want to remove from your device and select Delete.

 As an unwritten rule, you should delete apps not used in the past six months, plus those Never Used.
 And if you’re short on storage space, remove the largest apps first.